Jan Novák (writer): Early life and education

 His family fled Czechoslovakia in 1969, after his father was discovered to have committed embezzlement.
 They escaped to a refugee camp in Austria, where after corresponding with members of the large Czech-American community in Chicago, they were able to emigrate to Cicero, Illinois.
 After high school, he initially attended Shimer College, a small Great Books college then located in Mount Carroll.
 He subsequently attended and graduated from the University of Chicago, receiving bachelor's and master's degrees.
+In 2008, he returned to his native Czech Republic and has been writing in Czech since 2009.

 Literary career

 Novák's first published story was the winning entry in a short-story contest by the University of Chicago Maroon, which he originally wrote in Czech and then translated into English.
 The story caught the attention of Czech-American publisher Josef Škvorecký, who published Novák's debut collection of short stories, Striptease Chicago (ISBN 0887811299).
 The stories in the collection depict the lives of Czech immigrants in America with an ironic sensibility.
 The stories also showed a propensity for Czenglish, a mixing of the Czech and English languages.
 His other works in this period were written solely in English.